Medically reviewed by Drugs.com. Last updated on Feb 14, 2019.

 - Seal the vas deferens by tying it, using heat (cauterizing), surgical clips or a combination of methods.
 Then your doctor will return the ends of the vas deferens to the scrotum.

 - Close the incision at the surgery area.
-Stitches or glue may be used, while in some cases, the wound may be left to close on its own over time.
+Stitches or glue may be used.
+In some cases, the wound may be left to close on its own over time.

 After the procedure